lukso-network/docs/docs/networks/validator_node.md

 the number of keys you **must** create a new keystore.
 There is always **one** **Validator Keystore** for one **Validator Node**

-### Validator Keystore
+### Validator Key

-The **Validator Key** is one private key that can have an active balance and is used to sign attestations and proposed blocks.
+The **Validator Key** is a private key that can have an active balance and is used to sign attestations and proposed blocks.
 The key can have an arbitrary amount of staked LYX but it **won't** change the reward.
 It is possible to deposit LYX multiple time for this key and that is important for the case the **Validator Key** missed duties and lost balance.